Train from London to Copenhagen, Denmark

 Copenhagen is famous for cycling: one of the world’s leading cycle cities, forty percent of commuters in the Danish capital travel by bike every day, on an ever expanding network of segregated cycle tracks, on-street cycle lanes, and super bikeways.
 Though there is currently no longer a cycle share programme, there are plenty of places to rent a bike in Copenhagen and Visit Copenhagen offers a wealth of information on cycling in Copenhagen for visitors.
 Here's more information on Copenhagen's bike culture.

-For more train routes in Europe, see our Flight-Free Train & Ferry Journey Planner
+For more train routes in Europe, see Green Traveller's Flight-Free Train & Ferry Journey Planner